Wahaj-Developer/Data-Structures-Algorithms/README.md

 ## 🚀 Variables: Your Data Containers

-A **variable** is like a box with a label.
-You store information in it and use it whenever you need.
+A **variable** is like a labeled box where you store data to use later in your code.

 ```javascript
 let score = 10; // 'score' is a variable storing the value 10